GRADE

 AN IN-DEPTH LOOK

-• In Kansas State Statutes, it is mandated that “the state board of education shall develop state curriculum standards for personal financial literacy, for all grade levels, within the existing mathematics curriculum or another appropriate subject-matter curriculum.”
-The Kansas State Department of Education has officially adopted the Jump$tart National Standards in K-12 Personal Finance Education as the Kansas financial literacy K-12 standards.
-The standards are recognized in Business, Family and Consumer Sciences, Mathematics, and social Studies.
+In Kansas State Statutes, it is mandated that “the state board of education shall develop state curriculum standards for personal financial literacy, for all grade levels, within the existing mathematics curriculum or another appropriate subject-matter curriculum.”
+The Kansas State Department of Education has officially adopted the K-12 Personal Finance Education Standards developed by the Council on Economic Education and Jump$tart as the Kansas financial literacy K-12 standards.
+The standards are recognized in Business, Family and Consumer Sciences, Mathematics, and Social Studies.
 “The National Jump$tart standards are used as a guide for instruction.
 They are indicated for Kindergarten, 4th, 8th and 12 grades, however should be referenced to determine all K-12 financial literacy instruction to determine grade appropriateness.”
+While not specifically set for each grade level, the standards are comprehensive and provide an excellent foundation in the lower and middle grades in advance of a required course in high school (see below).

-• The Kansas State Department of Education has a Financial Literacy website “to offer support to local districts concerning personal financial literacy instruction for K-12 schools.”
-It houses the information on the Jump$tart standards and includes a financial literacy resource list.
+The Kansas State Department of Education has a Financial Literacy website “to offer support to local districts concerning personal financial literacy instruction for K-12 schools.”
+It houses the information on the Council of Economic Education and Jump$tart standards and includes a financial literacy resource list.
 In 2021, the Kansas legislature passed HB 2039 which would require both a civics test and “for grades 10, 11, and 12, a personal financial literacy course to be at least one semester or two quarters in length.
-The bill requires the offered course to include, but not be limited to, the following topics: 1) Saving and investing; 2) Credit and debt; 3) Financial responsibility and money management; and 4) Insurance, risk management, and income."
 However, Governor Laura Kelly vetoed the bill stating legislative overreach.
+In 2022, the Kansas Board of Education made changes to its graduation requirements, notably adding at least a half unit course in financial literacy and requiring all students to complete the Free Application for Federal Student Aid (although students and families will have the ability to opt out of this “requirement.”)